 Fischer offers a complete quality assurance Solution

 The FISCHERSCOPE® ST200 and ST30 are the ideal solutions for testing cohesive and adhesive properties of coatings.
-Together with our nanoindentation systems and X-ray fluorescence instruments, Fischer offers a complete quality assurance solution for Titanium Nitride (TiN), Diamond like Coatings (DLC) coatings and car paints.
+Together with our nanoindentation systems and X-ray fluorescence instruments, Fischer offers a complete quality assurance solution for Titanium Nitride (TiN), Diamond-Like Carbon (DLC) coatings and car paints.

 Contact us today for a free demonstration!